 - Business travelers

 - People who are suffering from mental disorders

 Once your legal team establishes who is responsible for your accident, they can determine a method of pursuing compensation.

 In some situations, more than one party can be found liable for your damages.
 For example, if you were struck by a long-haul truck driver, your legal team may be able to hold the individual trucker and their employer responsible.
 If the trucker’s employer had implemented unreasonable scheduling demands that led to their employee driving while fatigued, they could also be found to have contributed to your losses.

-For a free legal consultation with a Accident Caused by Drowsiness lawyer serving New Orleans, call 800-537-8185
+For a free legal consultation with a Drowsiness Accident lawyer serving New Orleans, call 800-537-8185

 What to Do if a Drowsy Driver Hits You

 After being in a collision caused by a drowsy driver, your first priority should be your own health and safety.
 You should seek medical attention following any type of accident because some conditions, like internal bleeding or spinal cord trauma, may not appear immediately following the impact.

 Other measures you can take to promote your legal interests include: